great-expectations/great_expectations/docs/how_to_guides/migrating_versions.rst

 ``run_id`` parameter will continue to accept strings.
 In this case, the provided ``run_id`` string will be converted to a ``RunIdentifier`` object, acting as the ``run_name``.
 If the ``run_id`` string can also be parsed as a datetime, it will also be used for the ``run_time`` attribute, otherwise, the current UTC time is used.

+If your code uses output from Validation Operators, it must be updated to handle the new ValidationOperatorResult type.

 1. Expectation Suite Validation Result JSONs
 --------------------------------------------